satra/NiPyPe-Paper/nipype_paper.rst

 NiPyPe standardizes running and accessing help information irrespective of whether the underlying software is a MATLAB program, a command line tool or Python module.
-The framework deals with translating inputs into appropriate form (e.g., command line arguments or matlab scripts) for executing the underlying tools in the right way, while presenting the user with a uniform interface.
+The framework deals with translating inputs into appropriate form (e.g., command line arguments or MATLAB scripts) for executing the underlying tools in the right way, while presenting the user with a uniform interface.